 You must also sign an apprenticeship commitment statement with your apprentice and the training provider.

-You can write your own or download an apprenticeship commitment statement template.
+You can write your own or use the apprenticeship commitment statement template.

 Find out more about commitment statements in the apprenticeship funding rules.